icaro0104/NutriCalc.java/README.md

 # NutriCalc.java
-It is  a java-written calculator made to ease the life of nutricionists and dieticians (java-Swing)
+This project was made with swing, thought not the best for styling, made building this a nice two day project